Estadio Azteca: 2026 World Cup and renovation works

 Mexico City was formally announced as a host city for the 2026 FIFA World Cup in June 2020 when FIFA announced the host cities for the tournament.
-Mexico City is one of three host cities in Mexico and is one of sixteen host cities overall for the tournament which is being staged across the United States, Canada and Mexico.
+Mexico City was one of three host cities in Mexico and one of sixteen host cities overall for the tournament which was staged across the United States, Canada and Mexico.
 On 4 February 2024, it was revealed that the stadium would host the opening match of both Mexico and the tournament on 11 June 2026.
-In total, the stadium will host five matches: three group stage matches, one Round of 32 match, and one Round of 16 match, hosting four of Mexico's games if they win group A.
+In total, the stadium hosted five matches: three group stage matches, one Round of 32 match, and one Round of 16 match, hosting four of Mexico's games as winners of Group A.

-In the lead-up to the tournament, the stadium will undergo further renovations, estimated to take about two years to complete.
-The renovation will include refurbishing the stadium facade and installing LED lighting.
-The interior of the facility will also be updated, with new locker rooms to be built under the suites, along with a tunnel for the players.
-High-resolution LED screens will be installed throughout the stadium, and the seats in the stands will be replaced.
+A major renovation for the tournament, delayed several times due to financing and access issues, began with the stadium's closure in May 2024.
+The seating capacity was increased from 83,000 to 87,500 spectators, new video screens were installed, and a hybrid turf pitch was laid.
+The renovation plan included refurbishing the stadium facade, the installation of LED lighting, new locker rooms under the suites, and a tunnel for the players.
+High-resolution LED screens were to be installed throughout the stadium, and the seats in the stands would be replaced.
+Special lounges in the lower part of the stadium were also removed to provide more space in the stands.

-The stadium's capacity will increase to 90,000 spectators, with one of the lower stands to be demolished for this purpose, and special lounges in the lower part of the stadium will be removed to provide more space in the stands.
-The facade will also undergo a major overhaul, which will see 2000 square meters of LED screens installed.
-The stadium will also be structurally reinforced by building two large areas on the sides that will serve as bars.
-The roof will also be renovated, which has reportedly not been repaired for a long time and suffers from leaking.
+The stadium was planned to be structurally reinforced by building two large areas on the sides that will serve as bars.
+The roof was planned to be renovated, which has reportedly not been repaired for a long time and suffers from leaking.
 In addition to renovations of the stadium itself, works to the neighborhood were also proposed, however those plans were scaled down after residents of the surrounding area complained about the project.

-In March 2024, with the planned renovations being six months behind schedule, FIFA declared that the stadium did not pass their standards, putting the stadium's hosting in jeopardy.

 In March 2025, FIFA was accused by Building and Wood Workers' International labor union of not allowing their members to inspect safety regulations taking place during the renovations.

+Estadio Azteca reopened on 28 March 2026 with a friendly between Mexico and Portugal that ended in a scoreless draw.
+A spectator died during the pre-match ceremonies after an apparent fall from a box suite.
+The renovated stadium was criticized by The Athletic for uneven concrete work, unfinished furnishings, and a chaotic security queue.
+In May 2026, the stadium was monitored by NASA amid concerns about the structural stability of the stadium.